UK's FTSE slips off record highs as miners retreat

 By Sudip Kar-Gupta

-LONDON, March 6 (Reuters) - Britain’s top share index retreated on Friday after posting its highest-ever close in the previous session, with a pullback in mining stocks weighing on the market.
+LONDON, March 6 (Reuters) - Britain’s top share index dipped on Friday after posting its highest ever close in the previous session, with a pullback in mining stocks weighing on the market.

-Bid speculation lifted engineer Weir, however, while travel group Thomas Cook, a mid-cap stock not in the top index, also surged after a Chinese company bought a stake in it.
+Bid speculation lifted engineer Weir, however, while travel company Thomas Cook - a mid-cap stock not in the top index - also surged after a Chinese company bought a stake in it.

-The FTSE has yet to hit 7,000, a key target for many traders, and some dealers said uncertainty ahead of Britain’s general election in May could hinder the rally in the near-term.
+Even though the FTSE has set new record highs, it has yet to hit the 7,000 point level - a key target for many traders - and some dealers said uncertainty ahead of Britain’s general election in May could hinder the FTSE in the near-term.

 “The FTSE is looking a bit tired around these levels, with resistance coming in at the 6,960 level,” said Nav Banwait, chief markets strategist at Thames Capital Markets.

-Gold miners Fresnillo and Randgold fell around 5 percent on the back of a drop in the price of gold, while miners were also impacted as iron ore prices dropped towards record lows.
+Gold miners Fresnillo and Randgold fell on the back of a drop in the price of gold, while miners were also impacted as iron ore prices fell towards record lows.

-Gold fell to a two-month low on Friday after U.S. non-farm payrolls rose more than expected last month, fuelling speculation the Federal Reserve will raise rates sooner rather than later.
+Gold fell 1 percent to a two-month low on Friday after U.S. non-farm payrolls rose more than expected last month, fuelling speculation the Federal Reserve will raise rates sooner rather than later.

-The prospect of higher U.S. rates can hit gold, since gold is a non-interest-bearing asset.
-Higher rates would boost returns on U.S. Treasuries and enhance their appeal compared to gold.
+The prospect of higher U.S. rates can hit gold, since gold is a non-interest bearing asset, whereas higher U.S rates would boost returns on U.S. Treasuries and enhance their appeal compared to gold.

-Thomas Cook surged 24.5 percent after Chinese conglomerate Fosun International bought a 5 percent stake in the company.
+Thomas Cook also surged 22.8 percent after Chinese conglomerate Fosun International bought a 5 percent stake in the company.

-Admiral Markets’ Darren Sinden expected the FTSE to hit 7,000 this year, but added that weakness in the mining sector and the election uncertainty could see it consolidate around current levels in the short term.
+Admiral Markets’ Darren Sinden expected the FTSE to hit the record 7,000 point level this year, but added that weakness in the mining sector and the election uncertainty could see the index consolidate around current levels in the short term.

 “I think we will get through 7,000 points at some point, but the miners are still a bit of a drag on the index,” he said.
-(Additional reporting by Alistair Smout; Editing by Andrew Roche)
+(Additional reporting by Alistair Smout; Editing by Tom Heneghan)